-In order to fulfill the goals of its Comprehensive Conservation and Management Plan (CCMP) MassBays has turned to citizen monitoring carried out by community-based environmental organizations for help.
-Indeed, nonprofit, citizen-led efforts are the primary source of current water quality and pathogen data for most of our region.
+To fulfill the goals of its Blueprint for the Bays, MassBays relies to citizen monitoring carried out by community-based environmental organizations for help.
+In fact, nonprofit, citizen-led efforts are the primary source of current water quality and pathogen data for most of our region.

 - To bring volunteer-generated data—which in many cases have been inaccessible to decisionmakers—to bear on policy and management decisions.